Hagel move not seen scuttling efforts on innovation, warships

 Chief of Naval Operations Admiral Jonathan Greenert this month said he expected Hagel to decide soon how to make a new class of smaller warships more lethal and survivable.

-Hagel ordered a pause in the Navy's existing Littoral Combat Ship (LCS) program earlier this year, and asked for a review of options before the Navy ordered the last 20 ships in the 52-ship program.
+Hagel ordered a pause in the Navy's existing Littoral Combat Ship (LCS) programme earlier this year, and asked for a review of options before the Navy ordered the last 20 ships in the 52-ship programme.

 Lockheed and Australia's Austal build two separate designs of the new warships.
 Hagel asked the Navy to look at several possibilities, including a wholly new design for a new "Small Surface Combatant," or modifying the existing ships.